oemof/oemof-thermal/docs/concentrating_solar_power.rst

         )

-The following figure shows the heat provided by the collector calculated with this functions amd the loss method "Janotte" in comparison to the heat calculated with a fix efficiency.
+The following figure shows the heat provided by the collector calculated with this functions and the loss method "Janotte" in comparison to the heat calculated with a fix efficiency.

 .. 	image:: _pics/compare_precalculations.png